In This Article

 Bullet Journal

-Bullet journals combine a planner, goal tracker, and gratitude journal all in the same space.
+Bullet journals fold a planner, a goal tracker, and a gratitude journal into the same space.

-Typically, people will start with an empty notebook and design their spreads.
-This way, it can be tailored specifically to your needs and be a creative outlet.
+Most people start with an empty notebook and design their own spreads, which means it bends completely to your needs and doubles as a creative outlet.

-If designing your bullet journal sounds fun, Claudia Kai, who has been bullet journaling for over 4 years, uses this video to walk you through how to set one up.
+If designing your own pages sounds like fun, Claudia Kai—who has been bullet journaling for over 4 years—walks you through setup in this beginner’s guide to bullet journaling.

 Gratitude Apps